Retirement Planning Basics

 Health Insurance

 Medicare is a federal government health insurance program that covers everyone who paid into Social Security during their working years.
-You have to sign up before turning 65 or could pay a penalty.
-Medicare does not cover all medical costs, so you also need to have supplemental health insurance, as well as pay for co-pays and other costs.
+Most people become eligible for the Medicare program at age 65 and should prepare to sign up for the program as they approach that age to avoid a penalty.
+You should know that Medicare does not cover all medical costs, so you also need to plan to make co-payments and cover other medical costs while using Medicare.

-The largest uncovered health related costs are due to needing long-term care.
-This includes in-home care, as well as nursing home care or long-term hospitalization.
-A nursing home can cost $100,000 or more a year, for example.
-Medicare covers only short stays in a nursing care.
+The largest uncovered health related costs are due to needing long-term care to help normal daily activities like bathing, dressing, eating, and others.
+Long term care also includes in-home care, nursing home care or long-term hospitalization.
+Medicare covers only short stays in nursing care.
 Some people purchase long-term care insurance, but it can be expensive.

 Wills and Estate Plans